hvasbath/beat/docs/examples/MTQT_polarity.rst

 --------------------------------------
 Clone project
 ^^^^^^^^^^^^^
-This setup is comprised of 24 seismic stations that are randomly distributed in a distance range of 3 to 162 km with respect to a reference event occurred on 2021-03-11 with the local magnitude, 1.6.
+This setup is comprised of 25 seismic stations in a distance range of 3 to 162 km with respect to a reference event occurred on 2021-03-11 with the local magnitude, 1.6.
-We will explore the solution space of a Full Moment Tensor with the Tape and Tape 2015 parameterisation, the MTQTSource [TapeTape2015]_.
+We will explore the solution space of a double couple Moment Tensor with the Tape and Tape 2015 parameterisation, the MTQTSource [TapeTape2015]_.
 To copy the example setup (including the data) to a directory outside of the package source directory, please edit the *model path* (referred to as $beat_models from now on) and execute::

     cd /path/to/beat/data/examples/
     beat clone MTQT_polarity /'model path'/MTQT_polarity --copy_data --datatypes=polarity

-This will create a BEAT project directory named *MTQT_polarity* with a configuration file *config_geometry.yaml* and a file with information of seismic stations *stations.txt*.
+This will create a BEAT project directory named *MTQT_polarity* with a configuration file *config_geometry.yaml* and a file with information of the seismic stations *stations.txt*.
 This directory is going to be referred to as *$project_directory* in the following.

 Calculate Greens Functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-The station-event geometry determines the grid of Greens Functions (GFs) that will need to be calculated next.
+For the inference of the moment tensor using polarity data the distances and takeoff-angles of rays from the seismic event towards stations need to be calculated.
+If the event location is fixed this needs to be done only once!
+BEAT supports the estimation of the location of the event, which requires repeated ray tracing.
+In order to avoid repeated ray-tracing, we pre-calculate look-up interpolation tables of the tabeoff-angles based on a grid of potential source depths and distances towards the stations.
+These are stored in a database, which we refer to as Green's Functions (GFs) in the following.

 Please open $project_directory/config_geometry.yaml with any text editor (e.g. vi) and search for *store_superdir*.
 Here, it is written for now ./MTQT_polarity, which is an example path to the directory of Greens Functions.
 This path needs to be replaced with the path to where the GFs are supposed to be stored on your computer.
 This directory is referred to as the $GF_path in the rest of the text.
 It is strongly recommended to use a separate directory apart from the beat source directory and the $project_directory as the GF databases can become very large, depending on the problem!
 For real examples, the GF databases may require up to several Gigabyte of free disc space.
 For our example the database that we are going to create is only around 30 Megabyte.::